Profile: Alison Rose Jefferson, M.H.C. | Ph.D.

-Presently my research and professional interest revolves around the intersection of historical memory, American history, the African American experience in Southern California during the twentieth century great migration and Jim Crow era, heritage conservation, spatial justice and cultural tourism.
-I am also interested in the experiences of people of African descent in other global settings.
-I recently earned my doctorate in History (in the primary fields of Public History and American History) at the University of California, Santa Barbara (UCSB).
+Alison Rose Jefferson is a publicly engaged independent historian, heritage conservation consultant and a third generation Californian.
+Presently her research and professional interest revolve around the intersection of historical memory, American history, the history of the African American experience in Southern California during the twentieth century great migration and Jim Crow era, intersection with heritage conservation, spatial justice and cultural tourism.
+She is also interested in her work’s intersections with the experiences of people of African descent in other global settings.